Saturday, May 24, 2025

 Odd how in their particular presence all the old Serbs down in the South had risen up so strongly.

 Chika Djakic’s middle son Stevo had been the schoolboy friend of big John Dickinson, from their time at Wembley Primary.
 Daki he had been called then, a card like his father.
-One afternoon visiting with Bab Mr Djakic’s playfulness created some alarm when he called his wife in the kitchen for a knife, in order to cut off his young guest’s willy.
-Later at Easter the father provided the son a painted wooden egg, which won all the egg knocking contests in the grounds of Our Virgin in Carlton, before St. George was built in St. Albans.
+One afternoon visiting with Bab, Mr Djakic’s playfulness created alarm when he called his wife in the kitchen for a knife, in order to cut off his young guest’s willy.
+Later at Easter the father provided the son a painted wooden egg, which won all the egg knocking contests in the grounds of Our Virgin, in Carlton, before St. George was built in St. Albans.

 The slow trip North from Athens had unexpectedly turned up a concentration camp in Nis.
-After all the readings, photographs and documentaries over the many years, the simple physical remnant could not shock very much.
+After all the readings, photographs and documentaries over the years, the simple physical remnant could not shock much.
 Old stone & brick buildings from the earlier Royalist barracks of King Aleksander had been repurposed by the Nazis.
 The barbed wire that had been added to the top of the perimeter wall had since been taken down; in some of the cells it had been left stretched over the concrete floors.
-Within the narrow space the men would eventually tire and need to get off their feet; few surviving long, the guide in her booth suggested.
+Within the men would eventually tire and need to get off their feet, few surviving long, the guide in her booth suggested.
 The small hole in the roof of the cell had not been provided for the prisoner, but the observation of the guards.
 Socrates’ cell in the hill below the Acropolis was similar.

 Before the wall at the rear of the grounds prisoners and rebels had been executed.
 A large outbreak of over a hundred inmates in 1942 had been the first such of the war in Europe.
 Numbers of these subsequently captured had been shot.